ddbyro/smtp-checker/README.md

 # SMTP Checker

-This Python script checks the reachability of an SMTP server.
+The overall function of `smtp-checker.py` is to continuously check the reachability of an SMTP (Simple Mail Transfer Protocol) server.

 ## Table of Contents